Frequently asked questions:

 Examples of repair to an electric guitar would also include examining the wiring of instruments, replacement of common components (capacitors, potentiometers, variable selectors), re-wire services, and pickup removal/replacement.

 All instruments require repair work to be performed on them after they are created, as all instruments are organic objects made of organic or man-made materials such as wood or even fiberglass.
 Environmental conditions, such as humidity and temperature, as well as time and age, play significant roles in the condition of an instrument throughout its lifespan.
 Every instrument will require some form of maintenance and repair through its lifespan, most typically in the form of 'setups', akin to changing the oil in your car.
 A guitar setup includes: removing the old strings, cleaning and hydrating the fretboard, cleaning and polishing the frets, cleaning the top, sides, and back of the instrument (unless otherwise requested), adjusting the nut slot height as needed, adjusting the truss rod tension as needed, adjusting the saddle or saddle piece height(s) as needed, and cleaning electronics if applicable.

-Patt's Guitar Repair and Instrument Conservation will appraise the work needed to be performed on your instrument free of charge, and will never charge a bench fee to appraise the condition of your instrument.
+Patt's Guitar Repair and Instrument Conservation will appraise the work needed to be performed on your instrument free of charge.

 Restoration of an instrument is a service performed where an instrument that is 'beyond repair' is restored back to playable and working condition.
 When an instrument is run over by a car, dropped on the ground, and damage has affected the intrinsic value or playability of the instrument, restoration work can be performed.
 Restoration work does not include permanently altering the provenance of an instrument for aesthetic or personal reasons -- For example, changing the finish of a guitar from its natural state to a neon pink.